vscodeshift/material-ui-snippets/README.md

 # Using MUI v5?

-For MUI v5 you'll need the beta version of [`material-ui-snippets`](https://github.com/vscodeshift/material-ui-snippets/tree/beta).
-The current production release is for v4.
-Once MUI v5 is officially released, I'll officially release the next major version of `material-ui-snippets`.
+For MUI v5 you'll need [`mui-snippets`](https://github.com/vscodeshift/mui-snippets) instead.
+This extension is for Material-UI v4.

 # Features